AC101 Paul G. Allen Center for Computer Science and Engineering

 Six courses from the CSE core courses list in the CS&E handbook of which four courses must be 400-level CSE courses

 Either one additional course from the CSE core courses list or one course from the CSE capstone list in the CS&E handbook

 Minimum 2.0 grade for any course applied to the major.
 Transfer students must earn a minimum of 24 graded credits toward the major through the UW.

-Data Science Option (All courses listed below may be completed as part of the Computer Science major shown above.)
+Data Science Option: Additional credits required for the Data Science Option increase total major requirements to 89-92 credits.
+All courses listed below may be completed as part of the Computer Science major shown above.

 - CSE 421, CSE 442, CSE 444, CSE 446 (15 credits)

 - One additional course from the data science elective list (see CSE handbook for list.)

 Student Outcomes and Opportunities